 According to 40 CFR §130.2 (i), TMDLs can be expressed in terms of mass per time, toxicity, or other appropriate measure.
-This TMDL is expressed as the tons of sediment that can be discharged from an acre of a subwatershed during a day (tons/acre/day) at the effective discharge and still attain the applicable water quality standard.
-This results in a range of acceptable reference yields in tons per acre per day at the effective discharge for each water body within HUC 03160104.
+This TMDL is expressed as the tons of sediment that can be discharged from a subwatershed during a day (tons/day) at the effective discharge and still attain the applicable water quality standard.

-It is expected that all values within a range of acceptable yields will result in attainment of water quality standards.
-The TMDL target is expressed at the effective discharge.
+The TMDL is expressed at the effective discharge.
 The effective discharge is the channel-forming flow or the flow that moves the most sediment.
-The effective discharge is obtained by combining flow frequency data with sediment transport relationships.
-The effective discharge occurs statistically once every one and a half years, not on a daily basis.
+The effective discharge is obtained by combining flow frequency data with sediment transport relationships (Simon, et al., 2002b).
+The effective discharge occurs statistically once every one and a half years (Q1.5) and not on a daily basis.
 However, because the effective discharge is the critical condition, compliance with the TMDL at the effective discharge will result in the attainment of the water quality standards at all times.

-For many of the §303(d) listed streams in the Tombigbee River Basin sediment data were either not available or were insufficient to calibrate a water quality model for prediction of existing sediment loads.
-Therefore, this TMDL does not provide an existing load specific to each water body.
-A range of unstable values was assigned to the listed water bodies within HUC 03160104 based on the level III ecoregion unstable stream values.
-The unstable range is representative of the existing loads that would be expected for water bodies within HUC 03160104.
-The unstable range for water bodies within HUC 03160104 is 0.002 to 0.054 tons per acre per day at the effective discharge.
-The unstable yields are larger than the target yields, therefore, a reduction is recommended for HUC 03160104.
-Based on the ranges of stable and unstable yield values, a reduction of 77% to 97% is recommended in HUC 03160104.
+For many of the §303(d) listed streams in the Big Black River Basin sediment data were either not available or were insufficient to calibrate a water quality model for prediction of existing sediment loads.
+A range of unstable values was assigned to the listed water bodies within HUC 08060201 based on the level III ecoregion unstable stream values.
+The unstable range is representative of the existing loads that would be expected for water bodies within HUC 08060201.
+The unstable range for water bodies within ecoregion 65 is 0.002 to 0.054 tons per acre per day at the effective discharge.
+The unstable range for water bodies within ecoregion 74 is 0.331 to 2.410 tons per acre per day at the effective discharge.
+The unstable yields are larger than the target yields, therefore, a reduction is recommended for HUC 08060201.